WebberZone/top-10/readme.txt

 	* Tax query parameter was not set in `Top_Ten_Query`
 	* `post_type` parameter was not set in `Top_Ten_Query`
 	* Parse error in some PHP installs prevented the plugin from being activated
+	* Fixed missing stylesheet error when text_only style is selected

 = 3.2.1 =